pratikkhedkar15/OIBSIP---OASIS-INFOBYTE-INTERNSHIP/README.md

 Results: The model achieved an accuracy of 97% on the test set.
 This high accuracy indicates that the model is effective in classifying iris flowers into their respective species based on their sepal and petal dimensions

-## 2.UNEMPLOYMENT ANALYSIS WITH PYTHON :-
+## 2. UNEMPLOYMENT ANALYSIS WITH PYTHON :-

 Objective: The project aims to analyze unemployment trends using Python, focusing on historical unemployment data.
 By utilizing data analysis and visualization techniques, the project seeks to uncover patterns, trends, and potential factors influencing unemployment rates.